-There are good dreams, bad dreams and daydreams, but for Professor Rowland, nothing beats data dreams.
+There are good dreams, bad dreams and daydreams, but for Susan, nothing beats data dreams.

 The biochemist and science education specialist recalls waking up night after night during one research project that involved bacterial protein experiments using nuclear magnetic resonance.